 League is arguably more popular than Dota 2, with more frequent tournaments.
 However, League is notorious for having a very toxic community which makes newcomers feel unwelcome to the scene.
 If you constantly screw up in a League match, expect a wave of hate-filled words, curses, threats, and other things that shouldn’t be seen by 10-year-olds.
 The Dota 2 scene is generally seen as more forgiving, which is probably because the gameplay is more difficult.
 But it still has its fair share of trolls just like any other online multiplayer game.

-Overall, League is easier to dive into for casuals.
+Overall, League is easier to dive into for casuals and can buy lol accounts.
 The simpler keyboard inputs and the less steep learning curve allows it become more accessible to those who have never touched a MOBA in their life.
 You can also easily get into the game when you buy an unranked League of Legends account, which gives you a head start in terms of accessing features that require higher levels.

 March 28, 2017 admin